Sonargaon: Modern era

-A sub-district of Narayanganj District was named as Sonargaon.
+A sub-district of Narayanganj District, formerly named Baidyabazar was renamed as Sonargaon.
 Due to the many threats to preservation (including flooding and vandalism), Sonargaon was placed in 2008 Watch List of the 100 Most Endangered Sites by the World Monuments Fund.
+The present-day Sonargaon is a municipality in Narayanganj District.

 Trade

 Sonargaon was an ancient center of muslin production and textile manufacturing.
 Sonargaon was famous for a cotton based cloth called Khasa for its finest quality.
 The fertile farmland around the town also generated rice exports.
 The English traveler Ralph Fitch described the cotton textile weaving culture of the area in the 16th-century.
 Weavers formed a large part of the population.
 In 1580, he states "The houses here, as they be in the most part of India, are very little, and covered with straw, hay and a few mats round about the walls, and the door to keep out the Tygers and the Foxes.
 Many of the people are very rich.
 Here they will eat no flesh, nor kill no beast; They Hue of Rice, milke, and fruits, they go with a little cloth before them, and all the rest of their bodies is naked.
 Great store of cotton cloth goeth from hence, and much rice, wherewith they serue all India, Ceylon, Pegu, Malacca".
 Sonargaon was a river port with access to the Bay of Bengal through the mouth of the Bengali delta.
 Maritime ships travelled between Sonargaon and southeast/west Asian countries.